kb100/signal-authenticator/README.md

 PAM module for two-factor authentication through [signal](https://github.com/WhisperSystems/Signal-Android).

+This project is in its ALPHA stage.
+It is HIGHLY EXPERIMENTAL,
-This project is HIGHLY EXPERIMENTAL (pull requests welcome), has never been audited, and has been minimally tested.
+has never been audited,
+and has been minimally tested.
 DO NOT USE unless you understand the risks.

-That said, it works ;)
+Contributors welcome!
+Report bugs to the issues page and please rebase to my master branch before submitting any pull requests.

 ## Requirements

 - A phone with signal installed
 - A different phone number (using a google voice number is fine)
 - [signal-cli](https://github.com/AsamK/signal-cli)
-- SSH server (assumed to be using pubkey authentication already)
+- SSH server (assumed to be using publickey authentication already)

 ## Options

-`nullok` (recommended) allows users who have not opted in to bypass the two-factor authentication, does not apply if user tried to opt in but has a bad config
+`nullok` (recommended) allows users who have not opted in to bypass signal authentication, does not apply if user tried to opt in but has a bad config

-`nonull` requires all users to have properly setup two-factor authentication (high chance of user locking themselves out of ssh)
+`nonull` requires all users to have properly setup signal authentication (high chance of user locking themselves out of ssh)

 `nostrictpermissions` (not recommended) allows users to make bad choices about